bcmullins/bcmullins.github.io/dp-reading-group.md

 The differential privacy reading group meets biweekly to discuss current research in the differential privacy literature.
 Each meeting, a volunteer presents a paper and the group discusses limitations, extensions, etc.

-If you're interested in attending, contact Miguel Fuentes (mmfuentes@umass.edu).
+If you're interested in attending or presenting a paper, contact [Miguel Fuentes](mailto:mmfuentes@umass.edu).

 <h2>Schedule</h2>